-- 2. Matters described in Basis for Qualified Opinion: - The Consolidated Statement of Profit and Loss does not include the financial statements of one subsidiary along with its four subsidiaries while the Consolidated Balance Sheet and Consolidated Statement of Cash Flow for the year ended 31st March 2022 and 31st March 2021 includes the consolidated Balance Sheet of the said subsidiary for the year ended 31st March, 2019.
-The consolidated financial statements for the year ended 31st March, 2022, 31st March 2021 and 31st March 2020 of the said subsidiary is not available with the Parent's Management.
-The auditor who had audited the consolidated financial statements of the said subsidiary had expressed a modified opinion on the consolidated financial statements for the year ended March 31, 2019.
-In the absence of audited consolidated financial statements for the year ended March 31, 2020, March 31, 2021 and March 31, 2022 we are unable to comment on whether the circumstances which resulted in the modified opinion still exist. - ii.
-In an associate not audited by us and whose audit report for the financial year ended 31st March 2022 has been provided to us, the concerned auditor who has audited the associate has reported that Capital Work-in-progress includes a leasehold property.
+- 2. Matters described in Basis for Qualified Opinion: - i.
+The Consolidated Statement of Profit and Loss does not include the financial statements of one subsidiary along with its four subsidiaries while the Consolidated Balance Sheet and Consolidated Statement of Cash Flow for the year ended 31st March 2023 and 31st March 2022 includes the consolidated Balance Sheet of the said subsidiary for the year ended 31st March, 2020.
+The consolidated financial statements for the year ended 31st March, 2023, 31st March 2022 and 31st March 2021 of the said subsidiary is not available with the Parent's Management.
+The auditor who had audited the consolidated financial statements of the said subsidiary had expressed a modified opinion on the consolidated financial statements for the year ended March 31, 2020.
+In the absence of audited consolidated financial statements for the year ended March 31, 2023 March 31, 2022 and March 31, 2021 we are unable to comment on whether the circumstances which resulted in the modified opinion still exist. - ii.
+Cash and cash equivalents of the Holding Company include cheques in hand aggregating to Rs.
+221.56 lakhs collected from customers towards advances/booking amount.
+As stated by the management, these are yet to be presented for encashment at the request of customers. - iii.
+The Holding Company and its subsidiaries have taken as well as granted several loans and advances during the quarter.
+The agreements/ documentation in respect of such loans and advances are in the process of being signed.
+In the absence of such signed agreements, interest payable and receivable, as applicable, has been computed on the basis of the details provided by the Management where available.
+The impact, if any, will be recognized after the completion of such documentation. - iv.
+In a subsidiary audited by us, we have reported that the subsidiary is reporting its receivables net of advances received from customers resulting in underreporting of its assets and liabilities.

+- v.
+In an associate not audited by us and whose audit report for the financial year ended 31st March 2023 has been provided to us, the concerned auditor who has audited the associate has reported that Capital Work-in-progress includes a leasehold property.
 As a result of disruptions and adverse market conditions, there has been no development activity on the leasehold land and consequently, the Company has not recognized Right-of-use assets and Lease Obligations in accordance with the provisions of Ind AS-116 "Leases".
-The impact of such deviation on the profits for the year and the year end shareholders fund is currently not ascertainable.

-3. We conducted our audit in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Companies Act, 2013.
-Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
+The impact of such deviation on the profits for the year and the year end shareholders fund is currently not ascertainable. - 3.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Companies Act, 2013.
+Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of theConsolidated Financial Statements section of our report.
 We are independent of the Group in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India and we have fulfilled our other ethical responsibilities in accordance with the provisions of the Companies Act, 2013.
 We believe that the audit evidence we have obtained along with the consideration of audit reports of the other auditors referred to in "Other Matters" paragraph below, is sufficient and appropriate to provide a basis for our opinion.